voyeg3r/dotfiles/rcfiles/vim/wiki/DicasPython.md

 subs.shift(minutes=-2) # Move all subs 2 minutes earlier
 subs.save('/home/bala/new.srt', encoding='utf-8')#saves file with new.srt in your home directory

-=baixando legendas com o subliminal=
+##baixando legendas com o subliminal

 # no caso do ubuntu ou debian use...